ware-research/gridquant/README.md

-# gridquant (Immunofluorescence Quantification of Dielectrophoresis)
+r# gridquant (Immunofluorescence Quantification of Dielectrophoresis)

 ## Requirements:
 most current version was tested in python v 3.13.1